Can additive gains help future-proof farms?

 Using a proven silage additive

-That said, with so many treatments available, he insists the additive should come with clear proof.
-And proof on two levels.
+With so many treatments available, the additive should come with clear proof.

 Effective fermentation in the clamp